ameypv-rudder/assignment/README.md

 > For detailed documentation on the RudderStack JavaScript SDK, click [**here**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk).
 -----

-## [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#how-to-use-the-rudderstack-javascript-sdk)How to Use the RudderStack JavaScript SDK?

 This Quick Start Guide will help you get up and running with using the RudderStack JavaScript SDK in no time.
 You just need to follow the steps below:

-### [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#step-1-install-rudderstack-using-the-code-snippet)Step 1: Install RudderStack Using the Code Snippet
+## [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#step-1-install-rudderstack-using-the-code-snippet)Step 1: Install RudderStack Using the Code Snippet

 To integrate the SDK, place the following code snippet in the `<head>` section of your website.

-You can use either the minified or non-minified version of the code:
+You can use either the minified or non-minified version of the code.

+### Minified code

 The minified version is as follows: